A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

 Here again, we use the theorem of Keller and Reiten in \cite{KR}, as in type $A$ and $D$.
 We have to find an $m$-cluster-tilting object $T$ such that $\mathrm{End}_{\mathcal{C'}}(T) \simeq K \tilde{A}_{n-1}$, and $\forall i \in \{1,\cdots,m\} \mathrm{Ext}_\mathcal{C'}^{-i}(T,T)=0$.

-Let $T=\oplus P_i$.
-We know from Torkildsen (see figure 8 in \cite{Tor}), that $T$ corresponds summand by summand, to the $(m+2)$-angulation made of all $m$-diagonals linking the external polygon to the internal one (see figure \ref{fig:manginitatilde})
+\cor{Let $T=\oplus P_i$.
+We know from Torkildsen (see figure 8 in \cite{Tor}), that $T$ corresponds summand by summand, to the initial $(m+2)$-angulation.
+This one is made of $q+1$ $m$-diagonals linking the vertex $1$ of the external polygon to the vertices $1+km$, for $k \in \{0,\cdots,q-1\}$ plus an $m$-diagonal linking the vertex $1$ of the outer polygon, and the vertex $1$ of the inner polygon, but going around it.
+To complete the $(m+2)$-angulation, we add $p-1$ $m$-diagonals linking the vertex $1$ of the inner polygon $T$ to vertices of the outer polygon $P$, numbered $1+km$, $k \in \{1,\cdots,p-1\}$.}

 Let $T'$ be the mutation of $T$ at $P_1$ the first preprojective module.
-Then $T'=\oplus_{i \neq 1} P_i \oplus X$ is also an $m$-cluster-tilting object.
-Let us show that $\tau X$ corresponds to the simple module at the base of the first tube (see figure \ref{fig:mcto} to visualize the mutation in terms of arcs).
-However, we do not know yet that the mutation of $m$-cluster tilting objects corresponds to the flip of $(m+2)$-angulations.
+Then is also an $m$-cluster-tilting object.
+Let us show that $\tau X$ corresponds to the simple module at the base of the tube of size $p$ (see figure \ref{fig:mcto} to visualize the mutation in terms of arcs).
+However, we do not know that the mutation of $m$-cluster tilting objects corresponds to the flip of $(m+2)$-angulations yet.

-We have to show that $\tau X=S_k$, the simple module in $k$, which is situated at the bottom of the tube of size $n-2$.
+We have to show that $\tau X=S_1$, the simple module at vertex $1$, which is situated at the bottom of the tube of size $n-2$.

 Let us find $\mathcal{C}(X[-1],T)$.
-For all $i \neq k$, $\mathcal{C}(X[-1],P_i) \simeq \mathcal{C}(X,P_i[1])=0$ since $T'$ is an $m$-cluster-tilting object.
+For all $i \neq 1$, $\mathcal{C}(X[-1],P_i) \simeq \mathcal{C}(X,P_i[1])=0$ since $T'$ is an $m$-cluster-tilting object.